jimbuck/Overcaster/README.md

 Overcaster
 =========

-Desktop application to design, manage, and serve HTML5 overlays for various applications.
+The only desktop application built to design, manage, and serve HTML5 overlays for live broadcasts!

 ## How it Works